-Named one of American Bus Association's "Top 100 Events in America," Fort Ligonier Days is a 3-day festival that commemorates the Battle of Fort Ligonier, a monumental affair of the French and Indian War fought on October 12, 1758.
+Named one of American Bus Association's "Top 100 Events in America," Fort Ligonier Days is a three-day festival that commemorates the Battle of Fort Ligonier, a monumental affair of the French and Indian War fought on October 12, 1758.
 Join the fun of the Fort's 59th celebration.
 The festivities start at 9 a.m. on Friday, Oct.
-12 and come to and end at 5 p.m. on Sunday, Oct.
+12 and come to an end at 5 p.m. on Sunday, Oct.
 14.

 Click here for a full schedule of the weekend's events

 The picturesque town of Ligonier also participates in the Fort Ligonier Day festivities, offering more than 200 artisans and craft vendors in addition to more than 60 specialty shops and restaurants that reside in Ligonier year-round.

 The elaborate and exciting parade is an event you don't want to miss during Fort Ligonier Days.
 The procession starts at 11 a.m. on Saturday on Main Street and continues around the charming Ligonier Diamond.
 Including historic units with reenactors, local television personalities, Shriners, college and high school bands, bagpipers and multiple other floats, the parade is sure to entertain young and old alike.

 More than 30 food booths will line the Diamond and other locations throughout town.
 Walking around to and from festivities is sure to make you hungry, and the variety of food available will satisfy even the hungriest!
 Every vendor sells something different: funnel cakes, pies, gobs, apple dumplings, crab cakes, roast beef sandwiches, pierogies, authentic gyros, hot sausage, cheesesteaks and more fall flavors.
 Sit-down meals are available at several local churches.
 Click here for a list of all food vendors and a map of where you can find them.